 Carrots, bunched – They are great raw, on salad, slaw or stir fried.

-1 bunch baby Walla Walla onions – chop the onions and eat raw on salads or soups.
+1 bunch Walla Walla onions – Chop the onions and eat raw on salads or soups.
 Try them grilled!
 The top green part goes well with eggs, cheese, stir fries or pasta.

-1 green pepper– It is wonderful grilled, sautéed, roasted, or raw.
+1 purple pepper– It is wonderful grilled, sautéed, roasted, or raw.

 Romaine lettuce – Make a salad, or add to sandwiches.

-2 tomatoes – Chop raw on salad, eat plain like an apple!
+2 tomatoes – Chop raw on salad, sandwiches, or make salsa with cilantro and onions.